 In the Dune universe, martial and aristocratic values are dominant, and commercial values, although unavoidable and widespread, are regarded with aristocratic disdain.
 Great houses compete and ally with each other in accordance with iron codes of honor.
 Atomic weapons are outlawed.
 Laser and projectile weapons are seldom used because of the existence of energy shields, which can stop any projectile and destroy both attacker and target when they come in contact with a laser.
 Shields are, however, unable to protect from slow blades at close range, so high-tech shields are actually conducive to swashbuckling combat with swords and knives.
 Vendettas are governed by the iron code of kanly and can be settled through treachery or duels to the death.

-Now, before I discuss the main characters and plot of Dune, we must pause to ask why these novels have such a powerful appeal on the Right.
+Why do these novels have such a powerful appeal on the Right?
 The answer, of course, is that Frank Herbert was no liberal.
 No liberal praises feudalism over democracy, hierarchy over equality, and martial virtues over bourgeois ones—but Frank Herbert does.
 No liberal attaches great weight to heredity, speaks of racial memories, praises eugenics, and explains the Darwinian benefits of subjecting human populations to the ruthless culling of harsh environments—but Frank Herbert does.